skeezicsb/PERQemu/PERQemu/Readme.txt

 moving between screens, with vertical scrolling on short/laptop screens.
 The current experiments branch is adding audio/speech output and other improvements with the goal of a v1.0 release Real Soon Now.

+Version 0.9.5 reworks the RS-232 ports and audio support, updates some bundled hard disk images, and includes numerous small bug fixes, CLI updates, and a refreshed User Guide.

 Please check back often for updates!